-Perry began the Northampton Athletic Club 32 years ago with his wife, Judy.
+Perry started the Northampton Athletic Club in 1982 with his wife, Judy.
 He enjoys being able to work and live within the Northampton community.
 Perry is also the head coach of the Girls Basketball Team at Northampton High School.
 He has coached basketball for over 30 years and lead several Massachusetts State Championship teams.
 When he is not at the Club or coaching, Perry enjoys running, traveling with his family and volunteering as a board member of the Northampton High School Booster Club.

-Judy grew up in Ontario, Cananda and moved to Massachusetts when she married Perry Messer and started the Northampton Athletic Club together.
-She was an International Water Ski competitor for twenty years and became a 2-time World Champion.
-She has 3 wonderful children and now enjoys challenging herself with running, cycling and traveling (when she can).
-Judy and Perry are also board members of the Northampton Athletic Booster Club for Northampton High School and volunteer at many community events.
+Judy grew up in Ontario, Canada and moved to Massachusetts when she married Perry Messer and started the Northampton Athletic Club together.
+She was an International Water Ski competitor for twenty years and became a two-time World Champion.
+She now enjoys challenging herself with running and cycling.
+She and Perry love traveling and spending time with their three wonderful children.
+Judy is also a board member of the Northampton Athletic Booster Club for Northampton High School and volunteers at many community events.

 Andy began his career at the Northampton Athletic Club in 2002 after graduating from Springfield College.
 He has a strong background in strength training and a great knowledge of overall fitness.
 He enjoys working with all groups and levels, from the beginner novice to trained weight lifter.

 Andy is also a Subaru WRX car enthusiast and enjoys wrenching on his high powered cars as well as anything else mechanical.
 He can often be found working on or performing general maintenance on the machines here at the NAC.
 His other interest include indoor rock climbing, hiking, or any outdoor activity that will tire out his two Jack Russells.

 Bachelor’s in Exercise Science